Taylor Harwood-Bellis: Burnley (loan)

 On 1 July 2022, Harwood-Bellis joined Championship side Burnley on loan for the 2022–23 season.
 He scored his first goal for the club on 13 September in a 1–1 draw against Preston North End.
+On 31 May 2023, he returned to his parent club, Manchester City, upon expiration of his loan.

+Southampton

+On 1 September 2023, Harwood-Bellis joined Championship side Southampton on a season-long loan with an obligation to buy for £20 million, if the club are promoted to the Premier League.
+He made his debut on 15 September 2023 in a 4–1 defeat to Leicester City.
+On 28 October 2023, Harwood-Bellis scored his first goal for the club in a 3–1 victory against Birmingham City.
+He started for Southampton in their Championship play-off final win against Leeds United.
+After the club had won promotion, he joined the club permanently, with the move effective from 1 July when he signed a four-year contract.

+On 17 August 2024, Harwood-Bellis made his first Premier League appearance in a 1–0 away defeat against Newcastle United.
+He scored his first Premier League goal on 30 September 2024 in a 3–1 defeat against AFC Bournemouth.

 International career

 Harwood-Bellis captained the England under-17 team at the 2019 UEFA European Under-17 Championship and scored in a group stage defeat against the Netherlands.

 Harwood-Bellis made his U20 debut during a 2–0 victory over Wales at St. George's Park on 13 October 2020.

 On 27 August 2021, Harwood-Bellis received his first call up for the England U21s.
-On 7 September 2021, he made his England U21 debut during the 2-0 2023 UEFA European Under-21 Championship qualification win over Kosovo U21s at Stadium MK.
-On 25 March 2022, Harwood-Bellis captained the U21s for the first time during a 4-1 win over Armenia at Bournemouth.
+On 7 September 2021, he made his England U21 debut during the 2–0 European Championship qualification win over Kosovo U21s at Stadium MK.
+On 25 March 2022, Harwood-Bellis captained the U21s for the first time during a 4–1 win over Armenia at Dean Court in Bournemouth.

+On 14 June 2023, Harwood-Bellis was included in the England squad for the 2023 UEFA European Under-21 Championship, and won the tournament beating Spain 1–0 in the final.

+On 7 November 2024, Harwood-Bellis was named by interim manager Lee Carsley in the England senior squad to face Greece and the Republic of Ireland in the UEFA Nations League.
+He scored on his debut in a 5–0 victory against the Republic of Ireland on 17 November 2024.

+Personal life

+His uncle, Steve Bellis, is the club president of Stockport County.
+His twin sister Becky is a basketball player and has represented Great Britain at youth level.
+As of November 2024, he is engaged to Leah Keane, the daughter of former Manchester United and Republic of Ireland football player Roy Keane.